Career Enhancement Core

 Tobacco Regulatory Science Course

-The Center's graduate course "Tobacco Control in the 21st Century: The Role of Regulation and Regulatory Science" will likely be offered again in spring 2019.
+The Center's graduate course "Tobacco Control in the 21st Century: The Role of Regulation and Regulatory Science".
 For more information, contact Dr. Alison Breland at email@example.com.